Music Theory

 How many music scales are there?

 The answer to this question depends on the definition of a scale.
-There are 48 major and minor scales commonly used in Western music, all composed of 7 notes.
+There are 60 major and minor scales commonly used in Western music, all composed of 7 different notes.
 Each of these scales is an arrangement of the 12 notes within an octave.
-But, not all scales use 7 notes.
-Lengths of musical scales vary!
-Pentatonic scales have five notes, while chromatic scales are arranged in 12 ascending or descending half steps.
+But not all music scales use 7 notes.
+Some have more, and some have less!
+Pentatonic scales have five notes, while chromatic scales have twelve.
 With this understanding of musical scales, the Youtube channel “Walk That Bass” takes a deep dive into scales, claiming that there are 24,576 different possible scales in music!
-Check out their video here
+Check out their video here.

 Nope!
-Scales can vary in length.
+As mentioned above, there are many ways to divide an octave up into separate tones.
 The Japanese Hirajōshi scale is a five note pentatonic scale often used in jazz improvisation.
-The formula for the scale is whole step, half step, quadra-step (equals 4 half steps), half step, quadra-step.
+The formula for the scale is whole step, half step, quadra-step (equals two whole steps), half step, quadra-step.
 This improvisation shows the quiet, mysterious sound of the Hirajōshi scale.

-Whole tone scales are exactly what they sound like, a scale made up of only whole tones!
-Known as a hexatonic scale, or six note scale, the whole tone scale is made of one whole step between each note.
-The romantic composer Claude Debussy’s famously composed “Voiles” using a whole tone scale.
+Whole tone scales are exactly what they sound like, a music scale made up of only whole tones!
+Known as a hexatonic scale, or six- note scale, the whole tone scale is built from one whole step between each note.
+The impressionist composer Claude Debussy famously composed “Voiles” using a whole tone scale.

-Another scale often used in jazz improvisation is the Bebop Scale.
-The Bebop Scale is known as an octatonic or eight note scale.
-These musical scales are the same as regular scales but with an added chromatic note.
-The formula for the scale is whole, half, half, half, whole, whole, half, whole.
+Another music scale often used in jazz improvisation is the Bebop Scale.
+The Bebop Scale is known as an octatonic or eight-note scale.
+It’s the same as a regular major or minor scale, but with an added chromatic note.
+One possible formula for the scale is whole, half, half, half, whole, whole, half, whole.
 This video shows Bebop Scales and how to practice them.

 Here’s a list of music scales from around the world